Over a million refugees from Sudan

 Emergency aid in Chad

-Chad is facing a massive influx of refugees from Sudan, putting further pressure on its limited resources.
-SWISSAID is launching an emergency project to support 4,500 families in one of the country’s largest camps, by improving access to water and food security.
+Chad is facing a massive influx of refugees from Sudan.
+Essential resources such as food and water are scarce.
+SWISSAID has launched an emergency aid project to support 10,000 families in one of the country’s largest refugee camps and surrounding villages, aiming to improve access to water and food security.

 Facts